PennLINC/CuBIDS/docs/example.rst

 both metadata errors (such as missing or incorrectly specified sidecar parameters) that grouping reveals alongside BIDS errors that the validator catches, gives users a more comprehensive view of the issues they will need to fix during the curation process.
-Note that ``cubids-group`` requires full paths to both the BIDS Dataset and the output prefix.
-The command to run the grouping function as follows:
+Note that if users choose to provide just a pass in just a filename prefix (e.g. V1) for the second argument, then CuBIDS will put the four grouping outputs in ``bids_dir/code/CuBIDS``.
+If users provide a path (e.g. ``/Users/scovitz/BIDS/V1``), then output files will go to the specified location.
+An example command for running the grouping function as follows:

 .. code-block:: console

-    $ cubids-group $PWD/BIDS_Dataset_DataLad $PWD/v0
+    $ cubids-group BIDS_Dataset_DataLad v0

 This command will produce four tables that describe the dataset's heterogeneity in different ways.